mikebianco/vaessl-doa/README.md

 python vaessl_train.py --cuda-id <your cuda ID>\
                         --path-save <your path for saving the trained model>
 ```

-The default_paths.json file contains paths, datasets, and models for training and evaluation.
-These can either be changed in the .json file, or at the command line.

 While you can technically train VAE-SSL on a CPU (this is set as default), it is prohibitively slow to do so.

 Code is also provided for training and evaluating a fully-supervised convolutional neural network (CNN).
 This CNN is the same architecture used by the VAE-SSL classifier.